 If you’ve set yourself a broad goal such as to make new friends or to become physically fit, try to break down that goal into smaller achievable actions.
 Perhaps you can begin with a plan to exercise 30 minutes a day for three days each week or to try a yoga class to see if you like it.

 Researchers have found that it takes most people 21 to 60 days to develop a new habit.
 If you establish a routine such as setting an alarm to walk at 7 a.m. or to meditate for five minutes at noon, and do it for a month or more, you’re more likely to keep doing it for the long term.
 If you’re a recent retiree or plan to retire soon, it may be tempting to sleep in and yet you may feel stronger and healthier if you stick to a schedule.
-Planning out your week and your month with healthy physical and social activities can keep you feeling optimistic about reaching your goals.
+Planning out your week and your month with healthy physical and social activities can keep you feeling optimistic about reaching your goals and being your best self.

 On the other hand, if your life feels like one big routine, it’s probably time to shake things up: